kubycsolutions/new-sounds-on-demand/README.md

 **About this Skill**

 New Sounds, produced at the WNYC/WQXR studios, is "A daily showcase of weird and wonderful music from artists, composers and traditional musicians — all gleefully oblivious of their genres."
 It's an excellent resource for learning about music and performers that American radio stations don't (or didn't) often play.
 Each episode is centered around playing examples which meet that day's theme, ranging from historic to ultramodern, traditional to avant-garde, soloists to orchestras.
+Where else can you hear everything from Tuvan throat singing to krautrock to Laurie Anderson to Robert Fripp to Philip Glass to resampled/recomposed Monteverdi, sometimes in a single show?

 There have been over 4500 unique episodes since the early 1980s, with new ones still being added, and almost all of them can now be retrieved from the station's servers.
 This skill lets Alexa-family smart speakers access those archives, selecting them by broadcast date or episode number or asking for oldest/newest/random.
+We can also tune in the New Sounds live stream, a 24-hour mix with the same wide variety.

 **Platform**